 An Overview of Being an Employee

-Each business has its own practices, guidelines, requirements, and standards that personal trainers will need to adhere to.
+Each business has its practices, guidelines, requirements, and standards that personal trainers must adhere to.

-Let’s look into the different advantages and disadvantages of being an employee at a fitness facility in various forms.
+Let’s look into the advantages and disadvantages of being an employee at a fitness facility in various ways.

 The expectations of facilities from their employees can vary a bit.
-As we said, there are different practices, guidelines, requirements, and standards that must be adhered to.
+As we said, different practices, guidelines, requirements, and standards must be adhered to.

-Some of the other expectations that differ are things like professional requirements, hiring process, general or professional liability insurance, compensation and benefits, work duties, responsibilities, and sales and marketing guidelines.
+Some other expectations that differ are professional requirements, hiring process, general or professional liability insurance, compensation and benefits, work duties, responsibilities, and sales and marketing guidelines.

 The professional requirements are agreed upon when the employee agrees to the employer’s terms of employment.
-Some typical requirements that are seen are things like CPR/AED certification, and abiding by the professional code of conduct in their employee guidelines.
+Some typical requirements are CPR/AED certification and abiding by the professional code of conduct in their employee guidelines.

-The hiring process involves finding job openings on online employment websites or individual websites for the companies.
+The hiring process involves finding job openings online or on companies websites.

-A resume and cover letter will need to detail the work object, education, certification, work experience, expertise, references, and resources.
+A resume and cover letter must detail the work object, education, certification, work experience, expertise, references, and resources.